 Or click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system (this requires the Pro version – you’ll be prompted to upgrade when you click Update All).

 Realtek Audio Driver

-2) Reboot Windows 10 and open Device Manager .Click Action > Scan for hardware changes.
+- In Device Manager, click Action > Scan for hardware changes.

 First, go to Device Manager and see if there is the “Sound, video and game controllers” branch.
 If you don’t see it in Device Manager, you need to add legacy hardware before installing the driver (If you see it listed in Device Manger, skip this Solution).